-This is also a very popular and easy method of seed germination.
+This is also a very popular and easy method of seed germination that is ideal for first time growers.
 Similar to the glass of water method, you will need either a bowl or a plate, though not nearly as much water.
 Place your seeds between two damp sheets of wet paper towel or a cloth (alternatively you can use cotton balls instead) then cover with another plate or piece of plastic wrap.
 Make sure that the towels aren’t too wet to avoid any potential disease.
 If this is a concern, you can always treat the water with 0.5% hydrogen peroxide or use diluted compost tea, which will fight potential pathogens and stimulate root development.
 Once taproots are visible, you can plant them into the target medium like in the glass of water method.

 Direct to soil method

 Perhaps the easiest and most traditional of germination methods, planting directly in place can save you a few steps in the process, particularly having to handle delicate freshly germinated seeds, however you will not know as quickly whether seeds have sprouted.
 By putting seeds directly into soil, you are providing them with heat and moisture, though not too much.
 Make a hole of about 1 cm deep in the soil and plant your seed.
 You can water your soil in advance to keep it moist or you can lightly spray the area after having planted the seed.
 In about 3 to 10 days roots should appear and the stem should pop out of the soil line.
 You can either transfer the seedling to a bigger pot or leave it in place if you are using a larger pot for the rest of your grow.